 Encyclopedias are useful storehouses of information for the market researcher, either to check out a technical issue or to obtain a closer definition of the subject and its associated terminology.
 Encyclopedia Britannica (www.britannica.com) has become universally accessible (including recently launched mobile and tablet applications) for browsing alphabetically, by subject, or for a quick word search.

 The United States has led the field in the collection and dissemination of business information for many years.
 The Central Intelligence Agency use their expertise on our behalf to bring together basic intelligence which began as the National Intelligence Survey and is now an online Factbook that can be very easily examined country by country (www.cia.gov/cia/publications/factbook/).
 The whole database can be downloaded, though this requires either considerable patience or a broad bandwidth connection.
 Virtually every country in the world is covered.
 The Factfile gives geographical statistics of countries, the demographic breakdown of their population, economic overviews (in some detail), transportation, government, and maps galore.

 Another means of locating data sources is through direct contact with organisations and individuals who have knowledge of a particular field.
 Trade associations and the publishers of information are examples.
 This sort of approach strays outside desk research in the strictest sense.
-However, a two-way traffic between sources (which identify potential contacts) and expert interviewing (to identify sources) is a means of getting the most value from desk research at little extra cost (possibly at a saving if sources are identified more efficiently).
+However, a two-way traffic between sources (which identify potential contacts) and expert interviewing (to identify sources) is a means of getting the most value at little extra cost (possibly at a saving if sources are identified more efficiently).